jawroper/Apstra-public/BP-to-BP-Tools/README.md

           into the destination Blueprint.

 eCTcopy - CTcopy for when the source Blueprint and destination Blueprint exist
-          on a different Apstra servers
+          on different Apstra servers

     RVC - copies Route_Zones, Virtual_Networks, and any applied Configlets from the source Blueprint to the destination Blueprint.
 Route_Zones and Virtual_Networks to copy are selectable.

    eRVC - RVC for when the source Blueprint and destination Blueprint exist on
-          a different Apstra servers with the capability to copy all Configlets on the source Apstra server to the destination Apstra server.
+          different Apstra servers with the capability to copy all Configlets on the source Apstra server to the destination Apstra server.
 Each configlet is checked to be non-exist on the destination Apstra server before coping it.
 The check is based configlet name.